vgkortsas/Online_courses/Udacity_Machine_Learning_Engineer_Nanodegree/README.md

 ## Requirements

-The deep learning library used in the project is PyTorch.
+The deep learning library used in the projects is PyTorch.